 - salt and freshly ground black pepper

-Bring your stock to the boil and keep it warm on the side.
-Melt the butter in a large heavy based pot and soften the onion for about 5 minutes.
+Bring your stock to a boil and keep it warm on the side.
+Melt the butter in a large heavy-based pot and soften the onion for about 5 minutes.

 Keep cooking and stirring until your rice is perfectly al dente and then turn off the heat, add the cream and season with salt and pepper.